Register today.

 The Parent Teacher Leadership Academy (PTLA) is a leadership program that provides selected parents and teachers with opportunities to develop their knowledge and abilities as leaders within their school communities.
 Both parents and teachers are selected for participation by their school’s principal.

-The Parent Leadership Academy includes:
+The Parent Teacher Leadership Academy includes:

-• Elementary Parent Leadership Academy (EPLA)
+Elementary Academy

-• Middle School Parent Leadership Academy
+Middle School Academy

 Parent Participation